morgil/publinx/README.md

 ## Publishing a folder listing
 To publish the contents of a folder, add it to the configuration like you would with a regular file.
+Files beginning with a dot will not be displayed.

 If you make all folders and files in this directory available, add `"recursive": true` to the setting.
+Although they are not displayed in the listing, files beginning with a dot are also made available through this.

 ```json
 {